-Florida Gov Ron DeSantis Takes Aim At Biden Administration Over Possible Travel Restrictions
+Florida Gov. Ron DeSantis Takes Aim At Biden Administration Over Possible Travel Restrictions

 "We're having conversations about anything that would help mitigate spread," a White House official told the Herald.

-Nevertheless, DeSantis questioned the need to restrict travel, citing what he considers to be a middling status as relates to statewide COVID-19 fatalities.
+Nevertheless, DeSantis questioned the need to restrict travel, citing what he considers to be a middling status as related to statewide COVID-19 fatalities.

 Per the Tampa Bay Times, Florida reported 8,525 new coronavirus cases and 180 deaths on Thursday.
 Over the course of the pandemic, it has seen more than 1.8 million infections and nearly 29,000 deaths.
 The latter number currently ranks in the top four nationwide.

-As relayed by The Inquisitr in December, DeSantis was accused of attempting to suppress negative information about the state’s COVID-19 pandemic in the weeks leading up to the general election.
+As reported by The Inquisitr in December, DeSantis was accused of attempting to suppress negative information about the state's COVID-19 pandemic in the weeks leading up to the general election.

-White House press secretary Jen Psaki commented on the possibility of travel restrictions following DeSantis’ press conference, but stopped short of corroborating reports that stated something was in the works.
+White House press secretary Jen Psaki commented on the possibility of travel restrictions following DeSantis' press conference but stopped short of corroborating reports that stated something was in the works.

 "We are always considering what steps are necessary to keep the American people safe, but we are not currently in the process of, no decisions have been made around additional public health measures that would delay or would change, I should say, domestic travel considerations," she said.